nanma80/star-polytope/AI_assisted_analysis/common_nets_between_dodec_and_great_dodec/counting_common_nets_dodecahedron_great_dodecahedron.md

 ## Problem Statement

 A **net** of a polyhedron is a planar arrangement of its faces obtained by cutting along edges and unfolding to a flat shape.
-For a dodecahedron (12 pentagonal faces, 30 edges, 20 vertices), every net corresponds to a **spanning tree** of the dual graph of edges-between-faces (the icosahedral/dodecahedral adjacency graph).
+For a dodecahedron (12 pentagonal faces, 30 edges, 20 vertices), every net corresponds to a **spanning tree** of the dual graph of edges-between-faces (the face-adjacency graph).
 A spanning tree selects 11 of the 30 edges as "fold edges" (hinges); the remaining 19 edges are cut.

 The regular dodecahedron {5, 3} and the great dodecahedron {5, 5/2} share the same face shape (regular pentagons) and the same number of faces (12).
 They differ in how faces are arranged: the dihedral angle of the great dodecahedron causes faces to interpenetrate.